Josephnyingi/MajiHub/README.md

 # Water Potability Prediction
-Click to  http://localhost:8502 and play with the application.
+Click to [water quality app](http://localhost:8502) and play with the application.

 # Project description
 ## Problem Statement